Adolescents and Tobacco: Strategies and Approaches

 - Banning smoking from restaurants and other public places, including schools, workplaces, and hospitals.4

 The Centers for Disease Control and Prevention (CDC) recommends that states build sustainable capacity and infrastructure to strengthen and maintain comprehensive tobacco control programs.
-To do so, the CDC recommends that states should invest eight to 17 dollars per capita.2
+To do so, the CDC recommends that states should invest seven to 11 dollars per capita in these programs.
+2

 For more information on current and historic tobacco prevention policies across the states, visit the CDC’s State Tobacco Activities Tracking and Evaluation (STATE) System.